awsdocs/amazon-dynamodb-developer-guide/doc_source/TicTacToe.Phase2.md

   In this case, the page shows the user as host and the game status as `PENDING`, waiting for the opponent to accept\.
 + The user accepts one of the pending invitations on the home page\.

-  In this case, the page show the user as the opponent and game status as `IN_PROGRESS`\.
+  In this case, the page shows the user as the opponent and game status as `IN_PROGRESS`\.

 A user selection on the board generates a form `POST` request to the application\.
 That is, Flask calls the `selectSquare` function \(in `application.py`\) with the HTML form data\.
 This function, in turn, calls the `updateBoardAndTurn` function \(in `gameController.py`\) to update the game item as follows:
 + It adds a new attribute specific to the move\.